Georgetown Entrepreneurship Initiative Announces Spring 2017 Leonsis Prize Winners

 “This prize is a way to create momentum around fostering entrepreneurship across campus,” said Ted Leonsis, who also serves as chair of the Georgetown Entrepreneurship Initiative’s advisory group.
 Leonsis, a longtime entrepreneur, investor, and founder and CEO of Monumental Sports & Entertainment, created the prize with his wife, Lynn, his son, Zach (MBA’15), and his daughter, Elle (C’14).

-This semester’s top recipients are the alumni behind a mobile app for high school students applying to college and a SaaS-based data security platform.
+This semester’s top recipients are the students behind a mobile app for high school students applying to college and a SaaS-based data security platform.

 Connect.ed, founded by Monica Perez (MSFS-MALAS‘16), received $15,000.
 Connect.ed is a chat-based mobile app that provides virtual mentors for high school students by connecting them in real-time to current college students at any campus across the United States.